Telcred/blink/README.md

 - __The Heading__
     - Center of the page: Blink is easy to spot for users, in a clear orange color.
-    - "Geographic Event Visualisation" is placed just underneath Blink for a welcoming and clean impression.
+    - "Geographic Event Visualization" is placed just underneath Blink for a welcoming and clean impression.
     -  This is a demo, and I've chosen my colors based of Telcred's graphical profile.
      ![Logo and Heading](assets/readme/logo.png)